-The Nurses' Alumni Association sponsors the Dorcas Rock Brewer Award, which is presented to a graduating senior who has made outstanding contributions to student activities associated with the School of Nursing, and the Dotaline E. Allen Award for baccalaureate and master's registered nurse students with high academic achievement and leadership potential.
+The Nurses' Alumni Association sponsors the Dorcas Rock Brewer Award, which is presented to a graduating senior who has made outstanding contributions to student activities associated with the School of Nursing, and the Dotaline E. Allen Award for B.S. and M.S. registered nurse students with high academic achievement and leadership potential.
 It also sponsors the Florence Nightingale Fund, listed under Scholarships and Financial Aids.